mediocregopher/blog.mediocregopher.com/_posts/2019-08-02-program-structure-and-composability.md

     main.go
 ```

-What I grew to learn was that this conflation of "program structure" with
+What I grew to learn was that this conflation of “program structure” with
-"directory structure" is ultimately unhelpful.
-While can't be denied that every
+“directory structure” is ultimately unhelpful.
+While it can’t be denied that
-program has a directory structure (and if not, it ought to), this does not mean
+every program has a directory structure (and if not, it ought to), this does not
-that the way the program looks in a filesystem in any way corresponds to how it
+mean that the way the program looks in a filesystem in any way corresponds to
-looks in our mind's eye.
+how it looks in our mind’s eye.

 The most notable way to show this is to consider a library package.
 Here is the
 structure of a simple web-app which uses redis (my favorite database) as a